 I’m delighted to welcome everyone to the Friends of Abingdon School Boat Club (FASBC) section of the website!

 We are the official supporters of the Abingdon School Boat Club (‘probably the best supporters club in the world’, to quote a respected coach!)
 We support the pupils, coaches and parents on the riverside.
 We will send out useful information in advance of events so parents know what to expect.
 For regattas, we’ll get there early to put up the marquee, provide hot and cold drinks, snacks and cakes, and generally provide a base for the whole day for a lot of loud cheering.

 Funds are raised via Club membership, merchandise sales, donations, an Annual Dinner and Quiz evening in November.
 FASBC has been raising funds since 1991 and has recently purchased a leg press and enabled a new eight to be purchased for the 3rd and 4th year pupils.

 FASBC was established over 25 years ago to support the Abingdon School Boat Club and its supporters.
 Its membership is made up of current parents, former parents and Old Abingdonians keen to see the continuing success of the Club.
 The aim of the Club is to promote rowing in the School, to encourage the pupils’ development, to raise funds to support the Club and to create a link between pupils, coaches, OAs, parents and supporters.

 A bit about rowing at Abingdon

-If you have any questions, please contact one of the committee or email email@example.com and include your year-group so we can forward the mail if necessary to the appropriate year-group rep.
+If you have any questions, please contact the committee by email [email protected] and include your year-group so we can forward the mail if necessary to the appropriate year-group rep.

 If you want to find out more about joining our team of ‘active helpers’ (who help share the workload with things like: fundraising activities, marquee erection at regattas, catering, etc.), we’d be delighted to hear from you.
 Don’t hesitate to email us: [email protected]